buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 {% include content_blurb.html category="reference" slug="pleco" %}
 - The world's best Chinese dictionaries.
 - Note that students of this course may wish to purchase the optional "Flashcards" feature which will allow you to install [this custom dictionary](https://drive.google.com/open?id=1gUqbFQHEW0jflx-Srt0fGaPrlu2musMX){:target="_blank"} containing the vocab for the class and review said vocabulary in a flashcard-like interface.
-- Make sure to also download the (free) "Buddhist" Dictionary Add-on after you install the app, as it has many Buddhist terms the standard dictionary does not.
+- Make sure to also download the (free) "Buddhist" Dictionary Add-on after you install the app, as it has many Buddhist terms the standard dictionary does not, based on [The Digital Dictionary of Buddhism](http://www.buddhism-dict.net/ddb/){:target="_blank"}.

 This [Chinese-Sanskrit Dictionary](http://www.ahandfulofleaves.org/documents/A%20Buddhist%20Chinese_Sanskrit%20Dict_Hirakawa.pdf){:target="_blank"} may also be helpful for translating Chinese Buddhist texts.